YuriMCorrea/albierApp-Itau/README.md

 # albierApp-Itau
-Clone do Aplicativo do Itau em React Native
+Clone do Aplicativo do Itau em React Native (EXPO)